 Data as Culture

-Data as Culture curated Hybrid Landscapes for the working environment at the Digital Catapult headquarters opposite the British Library.
+Hannah Redler Hawes curated Hybrid Landscapes, an exhibition of work by 11 pioneering artists whose projects use, respond to or subvert digital technologies in surprising and unexpected ways, for the working environment at the Digital Catapult headquarters opposite the British Library.

 Hybrid Landscapes is an exhibition of recent work.
 Together, the works consider some of the key social and cultural questions we might ask ourselves about emerging digital cultures, products and applications, offering complementary and alternative views.
 It ran from April 2017 – November 2019, having been extended two times.
 For further information contact us.
 Visit Hybrid Landscapes